gjandebeur/RNAanalysis/README.md

     --min-qscore 10 #statistical test to rid bad basecalls \
     > /path/to/output/file.bam

-next align the basecalled/demux'd data with the reference genome from gencode alignment can be done with dorado, but minimap2 is preferred for downstream analysis purposes.
+alignment can be done with dorado, but minimap2 is preferred for downstream analysis purposes. marginAlign has built in minimap, and provides more statistical data (marginalign will need to be run on python2.7) **https://github.com/benedictpaten/marginAlign**

-next run dorado summary to create summary file for downstream analysis.
-**https://github.com/benedictpaten/marginAlign**
-marginAlign has built in minimap, and will also be used

     -ax splice -uf -k14 "/path/to/reference/genome.fa"     "/path/to/basecalled.fastq" \
     > "path/to/minimap/aligned.sam"